alflanagan/featherboa/README.md

 The robot body is based on a [Thingiverse Item](https://www.thingiverse.com/thing:50125)\*.
 I've included the OpenScad files in this repository, some of them have been re-written by me.

+## Project Log

+I am (trying to) maintain a [log](./project_log.md) of the progress of this project.
+Hopefully if you're interested in this project you can learn from my mistakes along the way.

+---

-* Those files are covered by the Creative Commons license [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).
+\* Those files are covered by the Creative Commons license [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).